 When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status (The file is identical to remote one or The file has been modified.
 Upload?).

-Remote files can be distinguished from local ones by the annotation that includes the server name (in our case it is <php_5_6_8>).
+Remote files can be distinguished from local ones by the annotation that includes the server name (in our case, <MyServer>).

 When you are done editing the file, do one of the following:

 To upload the file to the remote host, click or press Shift+Alt+Q.

 To compare the currently opened file with the last uploaded version, click .
-The files are opened in the standard PhpStorm Difference Viewer, see Differences Viewer for Files.
+The files are opened in the PhpStorm Differences viewer for files.

 To discard the changes introduced to the file after the last upload, click .

-Note that an individual file is not added to a project.
-As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+Note that any changes to an individual file are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
 To prevent losing your data, PhpStorm displays the following dialog when you attempt to close the edited file or the entire project.